The role of a live-in carer

-Our live-in carer jobs offer a hugely rewarding role where you can make a genuine difference to someone’s life.
-We know that to do this well you need both the best employment package and the best support.
-This is why we’re rated OUTSTANDING by the Care Quality Commission (CQC) and our staff are proud to work for us.
+At Carefound Home Care, our live-in carer jobs offer a hugely rewarding role where you can make a genuine difference to someone’s life.
+We also know that to do this well you need both the best employment package and the best support.
+This is why we’re rated ‘Outstanding’ by the Care Quality Commission (CQC) and our staff are proud to work for us.

 June, Live-In Carer